Wheaton Academy: History

 Wheaton Academy was founded as a part of the Illinois Institute in 1853 by evangelical abolitionists.
 In 1855, they were granted permission to form a college.
 The first head of the school was Jonathan Blanchard.
 At this time, the institute was organised into Wheaton College, and a prep school, known as Wheaton College Academy.

 In 1915, under Dean William Rice, the academy began to achieve its own identity, by acquiring its own separate faculty and building on the campus of Wheaton College.
 In 1945, the school moved off of the Wheaton College campus to a location in West Chicago, Illinois.
 The school was equipped with dormitories for boarding students.
 The Aurora and Elgin train line also ran north of the schools location, making it accessible to student commuters.
 In 1951, campus facilities were complete.

 Until 1963, Wheaton College was still financially supporting the academy.
 After 1963, support for the academy waned, and in 1970, Wheaton College decided to close the academy permanently.
 Parents and board members, however, eager to see the institution survive, continued the school themselves.
 It was renamed to Wheaton Christian High School, and the dormitories were closed.

 The school underwent building advancements in 1979 and 1983, respectively.
 In 1995, the school was again renamed to Wheaton Academy.
 The school completed building advancements in 2025 to replace a section of the old campus, known as Academy Hall.
 In its stead, the building additions include a new business center and Idea Lab space.

 Academics

 WA is a member of the Association of Christian Schools International, recognized by the state of Illinois and the DuPage County Education Service Region.
 The school was awarded a National Blue Ribbon from the U.S. Department of Education in 2019.

 The school offers classes in all core subjects, in addition to a variety of electives in fine arts, visual arts, media arts, computer science, and robotics.
-The school also offers a variety of AP classes accredited by the CollegeBoard.
+The school also offers a variety of AP classes accredited by the College Board.
 Wheaton Academy offers three foreign languages at various levels: French, Spanish, and Mandarin Chinese.